slightfoot/sqlite3-extensions/README.md

 ### Questions?

 If you have any questions, comments or suggestions.
-Please contact me via GitHub.
+Contact me simon@demondevelopers.com

 ### Extensions